MohamedAbdeen21/News-Recommender/README.md

 Features-to-implement:
 - &#9744; Create a better data model: The current data model only cares about saving the articles.
 A better model would be needed if the project was to be implemented in an application.
 - &#9744; Create an API for the database: As I mentioned earlier, this will make integrating the project easier.
+(Almost done)
 - &#9744; Create a web frontend: I had a very basic frontend made with HTML, CSS and Flask in the [un-dockerized version](https://github.com/MohamedAbdeen21/NewNews) of the repo, but I decided not to include it in here until it is more mature.

 ---